 In one of his first pastoral letters, Power wrote, “We should not forget that we have not fulfilled our duty towards our neighbor if we confine our charity and our solicitude to those with whom we live; for the divine light of our revelation shows us a brother, a friend in being, a member of the human race...that all men, without exception, are our neighbors and should be dear to us. “

 Power realized that to fully staff his parish he needed to find more priests, and he departed on a mission to Ireland in early 1847 to recruit them.
-While there, he realized the horrific consequences of the Famine and the fact that hundreds of thousands would be fleeing to Canada, with first stop his diocese.
+While there, he realized the horrific consequences of the Famine and the fact that hundreds of thousands would be fleeing to Canada, with a first stop at his diocese.

 While the city hid in fear of the contagion, Power gathered what help he could to tend to the plague-stricken and starving Irish immigrants.
 He built fever huts and a makeshift hospital which saved hundreds of lives.